syncthing/docs/users/syncthing.rst

 STNOUPGRADE
     Disable automatic upgrades.
 STHASHING
-    Specifiy which hashing package to use.
-Defaults to automatic based on peformance.
+    Specify which hashing package to use.
+Defaults to automatic based on performance.
 Specify "minio" (compatibility) or "standard" for the default Go implementation.
 GOMAXPROCS
     Set the maximum number of CPU cores to use.
 Defaults to all available CPU cores.